Beginner Telescopes · Best Beginner Telescopes for A bit of everything and Backyard‑friendly but movable

 Check today’s price →Why this pick

-The Celestron PowerSeeker 127EQ takes a different approach: i don't mind a bit of tweaking (consider your patience for tinkering and setup).
+The Celestron - PowerSeeker takes a different approach: i don't mind a bit of tweaking (consider your patience for tinkering and setup).
 With a 1000mm focal length, it excels on the Moon and planets while still capturing bright nebulae and clusters.

 3

-Also GreatSky-Watcher
+Also GreatZhumell

 Best for: a bit of everything with backyard‑friendly but movable